-These results suggest that results produced by DiSC Classic are quite stable over time.
+This suggests that results produced by DiSC[®] Classic are quite stable over time.
 Consequently, test takers and test administrators should expect no more than small changes when the instrument is taken at different times.
-As the period between administrations increases, however, the divergent results of these administrations will become more and more noticeable.
+As the period between administrations increases, however, the results of these administrations will become more noticeable.

-Note that even over very short intervals, an instrument's results can show small changes.
+Note that even over very short intervals an instrument's results can show small changes.
 In fact, it is unlikely that two administrations of a test will yield the exact same results on any sophisticated psychological instrument.
 When such changes are observed in DiSC, however, the exact elevation of a profile is more likely to change than the basic shape of a profile.
 Consequently, the fundamental interpretation of the results will usually be the same.

 Internal consistency evaluates the degree of correlation among questions that profess to measure the same thing.
-That is, each of the four scales in $DiSC^{\otimes}$ Classic is measured using a series of different items (i.e., questions in the form of adjectives or phrases, such as Daring, Independent, Aggressive, or Direct).
-Researchers recognize that if all of the items on a given scale (e.g., the D scale) are in fact measuring the same thing (e.g., Dominance), they should all correlate with each other to some degree.
-In other words, all of the items on a scale should be consistent with each other.
-A statistic called Cronbach's Alpha is usually regarded as the best method of evaluating internal consistency.
+That is, each of the four scales in DiSC Classic is measured using a series of different items (i.e., questions in the form of adjectives, such as Daring, Independent, Aggressive, or Direct).
+Researchers recognize that if all of the items on a given scale (e.g., the D scale) are in fact measuring the same thing (e.g., Dominance), they should all correlate with one another to some degree.
+In other words, all of the items on a scale should be consistent with one another.
+In most cases, a statistic called Cronbach's Alpha is usually regarded as the best method of evaluating internal consistency.